 This scholarship was made possible by Dr. Ernella S. Hunziker, UW-W professor in Art and Education from 1963 to 1990.
-UW-W full-time students (12 credits or more) scholarships are up to $3,000 per academic year, payable over two semesters.
-UW-W part-time students (6-11.5 credits) scholarship awards are up to $1,500 per academic year, payable over two semesters.
-Payment of the grant will be made directly to UW-Whitewater, not the recipient, to be applied toward payment of tuition.
+UW-W full-time students' (12 credits or more) scholarships are up to $3,000 per academic year, payable over two semesters.
+UW-W half-time students' (6-11.5 credits) scholarship awards are $1,500 per academic year, payable over two semesters.
+Payment of the scholarship will be made directly to UW-Whitewater, not the recipient, to be applied toward payment of tuition.

 All applicants must: